ShreyaPrasad1209/CodingNotes/DSAlgo_Basics.md

 ```

 **Problem #4 (Interpolation Search)**
-<br>An Interpolation Search is a type of searching algorithm.
-An Interpolation Search is an improvement over Binary Search for scenarios where the values in a sorted array are uniformly distributed.
+<br>An Interpolation Search is an improvement over Binary Search for scenarios where the values in a sorted array are uniformly distributed.

 Binary Search goes to the middle element to check.
 On the other hand, Interpolation Search may go to different locations according to the value of the key being searched.